juju/docs/src/en/howto-privatecloud.md

  - OpenStack deployment by Juju

 !!!
 Note:
-    You must have permissions to deploy charms in the juju model running OpenStack to utilize this method for image metatdata management.
+    You must have permissions to deploy charms in the Juju model running OpenStack to utilize this method for image metatdata management.